yig/GMU-CS425/README.md

 At this point, reading a file from a path like `assets/sounds/coin.wav` should just work from your engine.
 This is what we assumed above for the sound manager.
 For the most straightforward cases, we could skip creating a resource manager altogether.
 However, it's a good idea to centralize our path handling.
 For that, you can make a resource manager that simply provides a method that resolves paths.
 The method would take in a partial path and return a path to a real file.
 Our `xmake.lua` will copy assets so that paths like `assets/sounds/coin.wav` just work, so the most basic resource manager would have a resolve path method that simply returns its input.
 You should create at least this resource manager now, and then use it to resolve paths in your sound manager (and any manager that loads resources).
 A better resource manager would have a method to set the path root (it could default to `assets` or not) which could let users resolve `sounds/coin.wav`.
 Use [`std::filesystem::path`](https://en.cppreference.com/w/cpp/filesystem/path) to append `path` to the root path. `std::filesystem::path` is neat.
 It overloads `/` so that you can do things like `relative_to_foo = std::filesystem::path("foo") / relative_path`.
 You can create an `std::filesystem::path` from an `std::string` and vice versa.

+### Extensions

 Even fancier resource managers could do more.
 Some possibilities:

+* Watch for changes to the file on disk.
+When there's a change, reload the resource.
+Your users will love this feature when working on their games.
+You could implement this with a `WatchPath()` method that looks for changes to the last modification time of the file. `WatchPath()` could take a callback parameter to call when a modification is detected.
+Your engine could give your resource manager a chance to check for changes in the game loop.
 * Take in a URI, download the linked file, and then return the path to the download file or the file loaded into memory directly.
 Our sound and graphics and scripting libraries can load from files on disk (via a path) or from files already in memory.
 * Load files to memory asynchronously.
 Either provide a way for the user to check later if the data is ready, or else let them provide a callback when it is.
 This would allow resources to be loaded in parallel and could drastically speed up game launch.
 (It's easy to run a function—even a lambda—in a background thread with [`std::thread`](https://en.cppreference.com/w/cpp/thread/thread/thread) or [`std::async`](https://en.cppreference.com/w/cpp/thread/async).
 It will be harder to make sure the main thread actually starts loading resources in parallel rather than blocking on the first one.
 You might also want a thread pool.)